Complementarity and Identification

 In particular, I explore the identification power yielded by assuming that individual treatment response functions exhibit \textit{supermodularity} when treatments are multidimensional.
 This assumption allows one to construct more informative bounds in studies of policy complementarity, which are typically stymied by the absence of pseudo--experimental variation in the assignment of multiple treatments.
-I also show how complementarities arising from interactions between treatment effects and observable covariates can be formalized as \textit{supermodular instrumental variables} to improve bounds on average treatment effects.
+Complementarities arising from interactions between treatment effects and observable covariates can be formalized as \textit{supermodular instrumental variables} to improve bounds on average treatment effects.
 This novel instrumental variable approach is broadly applicable to studies with one or multiple treatments.
 Complementarity is frequently invoked in economics, but studies of its identification power have been limited to very specific contexts.
-This paper develops general results applicable to program evaluation in a wide range of empirical situations.
-I illustrate the use of my results in an empirical application on the long--run effects of zoning on land use patterns.
+This paper develops general results applicable to program evaluation in a wide range of empirical situations, and their value is illustrated by an empirical application on the long--run effects of zoning on urban spatial structure.

 Typically, empirical studies seek to estimate the effect of a single treatment on one or more outcome variables.
 However, the effect of a treatment may vary substantially with the value of other (endogenously--determined) treatment variables.
 When policymakers have multiple tools at their disposal, understanding how different policies enhance or offset each other is crucial.
 If the positive impact of some policy intervention is substantially larger when combined with a second (costly) intervention, a measure of the magnitude of this difference is necessary for a proper cost--benefit analysis.
-The supermodularity and submodularity assumptions I propose can aid in quantifying how policy impacts differ with the associated policy environment.\footnote{As more treatments are considered, the data are necessarily less informative about each individual treatment.
-Thus, the researcher faces a trade--off where richer treatment spaces allow for more interesting questions but generally lead to less precise answers.}
+The supermodularity and submodularity assumptions proposed here can aid in quantifying how policy impacts differ with the associated policy environment.